thanasis457/Messenger-client/README.md

 ## Installing the app

-Macos: Go to https://github.com/thanasis457/Messenger-client/releases/ and download the dmg file
+Macos: Go to https://github.com/thanasis457/Messenger-client/releases/ and download the dmg file.

 Currently there is only a macos ready-made app.